 P.S.
 Decided to reschedule your August LSAT?
 Or simply getting familiar with the LSAT before your test date later this year?
 We can help maximize your prep time!

-Schedule a free consultation with our Student Success Team to help you find the best LSAT course to meet your scheduling needs and score goals.
+Schedule a free consultation with our Enrollment Advisors to find the best LSAT course to meet your scheduling needs and score goals.